selinulusoy/DataScientist_Salary_Predict/README.md

 ## Data Cleaning
 Dataset was uncleaned and extremely messy, so I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

+*  Removed rows without salary estimate
+*  Removed some faulty rows from job type
+*	Parsed rating out of company text
+*  Removed unnecesary strings from salary estimate to make it more readable
 *	Parsed numeric data out of salary
-*	Made columns for employer provided salary and hourly wages
+*	Made a column for hourly wages
-*	Removed rows without salary
-*	Parsed rating out of company text
+*  Added columns for minimum, maximum and average salary estimates
 *	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
 *	Transformed founded date into age of company
-*	Made columns for if different skills were listed in the job description:
+*	Made new columns for some skills that might be listed in the job description:
     * Python
+    * Spark
     * R
+    * AWS
     * Excel
-    * AWS
-    * Spark
+*  Parsed company size into numerical values
+*  Created a column for average revenue
-*	Column for simplified job title and Seniority
+*  Columns for simplified title and position
-*	Column for description length
+*  Created a new csv file for cleaned data

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.